 Looking for another picture-perfect site?
 Check out the famous Pineapple Fountain in Charleston Waterfront Park.
 Constructed in 1990, this Charleston hallmark offers the perfect photo spot and place to take a breather between stops.

 Want more things to do in Charleston with a taste of Southern history?
 Look no further than Magnolia Plantation.
 This home and garden is Charleston’s most visited plantation and the oldest public garden in the United States.
 Visit their special winter attraction Lights of Magnolia.
 November through March, nine acres are filled with unique walk-through lantern displays.

 It’s not a trip to Charleston without churches.
 See “The Holy City’s” namesakes including St. Michael’s Church and Circular Congregation Church.
 St. Michael’s Church was built in the 1750s, making it the oldest surviving religious building in the city.
 Circular Congregation Church had its first congregation in 1681.
 It’s also a great example of Greek Revival Romanesque architecture.

 Once Thursday’s entertainment is done, head to Charleston’s stages to amuse yourself for the rest of the weekend.
 Check out The Black Fedora or Theater 99 for comedy.
 Interested in music?
 Get into the holiday spirit while celebrating Thanksgiving in Charleston and reserve tickets to Holiday Swing: A Charleston Jazz Tradition at Charleston Music Hall.

 History of Thanksgiving in Charleston

-Early thanksgiving stories have some roots in Charleston.
-While English settlers in Jamestown had the first Thanksgiving in 1607, Charleston was established in 1670.
-Historians theorize that early settlers hosted a day of thanksgiving after shortly after establishing what was then called Charles Town.
+Early Thanksgiving stories have some roots in Charleston.
+While English settlers in Jamestown enjoyed the first Thanksgiving in 1607, Charleston was established in 1670.
+Historians theorize that early settlers hosted a day of thanksgiving shortly after establishing what was then called Charles Town.